Southern Nevada Archaeological Archive

 - A copy of all relevant permits and/or proof of access to NVCRIS or the Archive by SHPO must be submitted prior to the visit.
 If we do not have copies of the signatory’s permits or affirmation from SHPO, your file search cannot proceed.

-For a listing of current Archive use fees, please consult our fee schedule which can be downloaded separately below.
+For a listing of current Archive use fees, please consult our fee schedule at the end of the Request for File Search form below:

 Please note that the Southern Nevada Archaeological Archive is not the repository of architectural forms and reports or Nevada Register of Historic Places and National Register of Historic Places forms.
 Some of these forms or reports may be on file or accessible by Archive staff.
 Please specify if you would like these items included in your file search.